A shop selling books and gifts in a large building with an ornate window with stained glass.

 How can a council be sure it’s getting the best value out of a community asset transfer?

 The Government’s best value guidance recognises the importance of social as well as economic and environmental value in the achievement of best value.
-Community Asset Transfer can contribute to achieving the policy objectives of the local authority.
+Community Asset Transfer can contribute to achieving the policy objectives of the local authority: there is more information in the Asset Hub on My Community.

 Disposal to secure a capital receipt must therefore be considered alongside other options in order to secure best value.